 How To Grow Natural Black Hair: Tip 14 – Use The Best Oils for Natural Hair Growth – To Prevent Dryness on Black Hair | 4B & 4C Hair / Black African Hair / Afro Curly Hair

 Although dry, damaged hair can be a cause of distress, it is in most cases, not something to lose sleep over.
 The good news is that, if properly taken care of, your hair can grow back stronger and healthier.

 Sadly, let’s be real and admit that the already damaged part of your hair is irreversible and would be better off chopped off.

 However, if you are not yet ready for a big chop, why not try a hot oil treatment for natural hair?, This can help give the damaged hair the extra body and shine it deserves.

-Hair care begins at home!
-There are no magic treatments that will make your natural hair grow faster or longer.
-It is up to you to use the correct technique and natural hair care maintenance plan to grow you Afro hair.
+Haircare begins at home!
+There are no magic treatments that will make your natural hair grow faster or longer overnight.
+It is up to you to use the correct technique and natural hair care maintenance plan to grow natural hair longer.
 If damage has already been done,

 If damage has already been done to your natural hair, treatments that encourage hair regrowth and improve the condition of your natural hair may also be needed.

 With the right technique along with specially formulated products to grow and maintain Afro hair, it’s likely you will be able to grow your black African hair past shoulder length – but this doesn’t happen overnight.